ARMmbed/example-deployment-soap-dispenser/README.md

 Soap dispenser firmware for xDot.

-WARNING, i seem to recieve RTX error codes at runtime if compiled using CLI, works find imported into online compiler..
+**WARNING** I seem to recieve RTX error codes at runtime if compiled using CLI, works find imported into online compiler..

 ## How to provision devices